 If you don't plan on free-ranging, you may need to attach more walking space.

 One of the least expensive models on the market.
-Fits between 2-4 chickens.
+Fits between 2 to 4 chickens.
 One section of the roof comes off so you can easily clean the coop.
 Easy to put together.

 Thin wood means you may have to replace the coop in a few years.